UnrealMultiple/TShockPlugin/GoodNight/README.en.md

-# GOODNIGHT Note
+# Goodnight curfew

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: jonesn, Yu Xue, Shao Si Ming
+- Authors: Jonesn, feather science, Shao Siming
 - Source: None
-- Daily specified time to prohibit or summon monsters (to meet the number of online people automatically lifted the ban monster)
+- It is forbidden to take clothes or summon monsters at the specified time every day (automatically lift the ban and summon monsters when the number of online people meets)
-- This plugin integrates plug -in functions such as whitelist, curfew, and prohibition of monsters
+- This plug-in integrates the plug-in functions such as white list, curfew and no summoning monsters.
-- Determine according to the number of people online during the curfew period, whether or not to summon monsters that have not been defeated or defeated
+- According to the number of people online during the curfew, whether it is allowed to summon unbeaten or defeated monsters is judged.
-- In the case of satisfying the number of online people and the time of curfes:
+- In case of meeting the number of people online and outside the curfew time:
-- The monster ID of the NPC death incident in the [Prohibition of Monster Tables] is automatically assigned to the [Allow Summon Form] by killing.
+- Compare the monster ID in 【 Prohibited Monster Table 】 through NPC death events, and automatically assign it to 【 Allowed Summon Table 】 through killing count.
-- It is convenient to allow players to summon which monsters are allowed to avoid the progress of single -person pushing server progress.
+- Convenient curfew time allows players to summon monsters, avoiding the situation that a single person pushes the progress of the server.
-- The number of online people is not satisfied with [The number of people needed to close the prohibited monster]:
+- When the number of people online does not meet the number of people required to turn off the ban:
-- You can summon all online players to reach the specified region territory through [Open the Summoning Area] to summon the monsters in the "Allow Summon Form"
+- All online players can reach the designated Region territory through [Open Summoning Area] to summon the monsters in the Allowed Summoning Table.

 ## Update log